 For outdoor shoots, I keep a keen eye on the weather forecast and, if it looks dodgy and there is no indoor alternative, a new date can be arranged.

 Any parking charges and Congestion Charge incurred attending a location session or home visit are not included in the price, and will be added to the final balance.
 I will travel by public transport to a outdoor location where possible.
 Same applies for any admittance charges at locations such as Kew Gardens.
 Any portrait photography bookings that are more than an hour's drive from my home in Stoke Newington, North London, will be subject to an extra travel charge by mutual agreement.

 Gift vouchers, minimum £100, are available to buy for family or friends and are good for 12 months from date of purchase.

 In paying your booking fee, you grant consent for me, the photographer, to use or display images from your shoot for my portfolios, literature, exhibitions, website and social media.
-Any objections will be honoured but must be made at the time of booking.
-No further use of the images will be made by me for any other commercial reason except with specific written permission.
+Any objections will be honoured but must be made at the time of booking and will require you to purchase the full copyright buy-out.
+Apart from my personal promotion, no further use of the images will be made by me for any other commercial reason except with specific written permission.